 In Pain & Pregnancy, you’ll learn how to best assist patients prepare for birth as well as post-partum covering topics such as prolapse, diastasis recti, preventing nerve pain, pelvic girdle pain, post-cesarean care, breastfeeding ergonomics, and more.

-Treatment protocols and techniques demonstrated are based on the latest clinical guidelines for reducing pelvic floor delivery trauma, managing pelvic girdle pain, and the prevention of post-partum complications in the short and long term.
+Treatment models, and direct and indirect techniques demonstrated are based on the latest clinical guidelines for reducing pelvic floor delivery trauma, managing pelvic girdle pain, and the prevention of post-partum complications in the short and long term.
 You will learn useful self-management tips that patients can utilize during pregnancy, in birth-planning and the post-partum period.

-The Pain in Pregnancy course is applicable to all allied health manual therapy practitioners with no prior experience treating pregnancy required.
-It will include practical examination and treatment protocols you will be able to use with confidence in your practice.
+The Pain & Pregnancy course is applicable to all allied health manual therapy practitioners with no prior experience treating pregnancy pain required.
+It will include practical examination and treatment protocols you will be able to immediately use with confidence in your practice.

 The course will run from 8:30 AM to 4 PM.
 It includes morning and afternoon tea, e-notes and an e-certificate of attendance for your CPD records.
 The course can be counted as 7 hours CPD.